 It wasn't long before they decided to open a new boutique, Hullabaloo.
 It was a bold move, but one that paid off as Hullabaloo became an icon of the 1970s.

-But the decision to export into Australia in the late 1970s brought problems with the discovery of another label operating in Australia under the name Hullabaloo.
-To avoid confusion Isabel and Brian decided to sell under the name Thornton Hall for Australia only, but it quickly became clear that it would be less complicated to keep the same name for both businesses and they rebranded as Thornton Hall in 1979, keeping the name Hullabaloo only for the Queen Street shop until that was eventually closed due to rising rent and too much space that the business didn’t really need.
-Australia was otherwise a very successful market for Isabel and Brian, and they were the first New Zealand fashion brand to succeed over there, opening boutiques in Melbourne and Sydney while managing their wholesale operation from Melbourne.
-They were also the first New Zealand brand to have a concession in Grace Bros department stores (now known as Myer).
+But the decision to export into Australia in the late 1970s brought problems with the discovery of another label operating in Australia under the same name.
+To avoid confusion Isabel and Brian decided to sell under the name Thornton Hall for Australia only, but it quickly became clear that it would be less complicated to keep the same name for both businesses and they rebranded as Thornton Hall in 1979, keeping the name Hullabaloo only for the shop at 222 Queen Street.

 The huge success of Hullabaloo and Thornton Hall marked Isabel Harris as one of the top designers of the 1970s and 1980s.
 She won Eve magazine’s fashion award in 1972 and Thornton Hall made a triumphant appearance at the 1982 Benson & Hedges Fashion Design Awards, scooping up four out of the five awards for which the label was nominated, including the Supreme Award.
 Isabel Harris was invited to judge the Benson and Hedges Awards in 1989 where she chose Annie Bonza as the Supreme Award winner.